Best Assessment Resource for Singapore Parents Stuck on the Public Waitlist

 The instinct is to research on KiasuParents, Reddit, or SEN Parents Singapore Facebook groups.
 These communities provide genuine solidarity and real-world experiences.
 But they have structural limitations:

-• Policy changes invalidate old advice.
-The 2025 SEAB policy change eliminated re-assessment requirements for permanent conditions — most forum advice predates this
+- Policy changes invalidate old advice.
+The 2025 SEAB policy change removed updated medical-report requirements for previously approved arrangements for permanent conditions — most forum advice predates this

 A comprehensive guide aggregates this information into a single, current, actionable reference.
 The Assessment Decoder places every pathway, cost, timeline, and requirement in one document — so you stop researching and start acting.